Daher Kodiak

-The Daher Kodiak (formerly Quest Kodiak) is an American utility aircraft designed by and originally manufactured by Quest Aircraft.
+The Daher Kodiak (formerly Quest Kodiak) is an American utility aircraft designed by and originally manufactured by Quest Aircraft in Sandpoint, Idaho.
 Manufacturing was taken over by Daher in 2019 after its purchase of Quest Aircraft.
 The high-wing, unpressurized, single-engined turboprop has a fixed tricycle landing gear and is suitable for STOL operations from unimproved airfields.

 Design began in 1999, it made its maiden flight on October 16, 2004, and was certified on 31 May 2007 before first delivery in January 2008.
 By 2021, 300 were delivered.

 Development

 Engineering design began in 1999, while the company organization was being finalized.

 The design was type certified by the US Federal Aviation Administration on 31 May 2007.

 In June 2010, Wipaire, Inc. was granted Supplemental Type Certification allowing Wipline 7000 amphibious floats to be installed on Kodiaks.
 In November of that same year, it was also certified for flight into known icing after the installation of a TKS system, which protects exposed surfaces via glycol-based fluids.

 In 2014, an executive "Summit interior" with club seating was introduced.

-In April 2017, the Kodiak received its type certificate from the European Aviation Safety Agency.
+In April 2017, the Kodiak 100 received its type certificate from the European Aviation Safety Agency (EASA).

 In May 2018, Quest Aircraft unveiled the Series II, priced at $2.15 million.

 The airframe has improved cargo door step mechanism and wing-root sealing, new crew-door stays, optional single-point refueling, and new paint schemes.

-The cockpit has compact backup instruments, a faster Garmin G1000 NXi with HSI map displaying traffic, terrain, weather, navaids, and obstacles and an multifunction display showing terrain, usable for weight and balance and permitting autopilot visual approaches.
+The cockpit has compact backup instruments, a faster Garmin G1000 NXi with HSI map displaying traffic, terrain, weather, navaids, and obstacles and a multifunction display showing terrain, usable for weight and balance and permitting autopilot visual approaches.

 In 2019, French aircraft manufacturer Daher acquired Quest Aircraft from Setouchi Holdings.

 The Series III version was unveiled in March 2021.

+The stretched Kodiak 900 model received its European type certificate in April 2023.

-In 2021, its equipped price was $2.63M.
+In 2023, its equipped price was $2.95M, and $3.49M for the stretched -900.